 The Department of Philosophy

-We all have ideas about what’s real (and what’s not), what’s true (and what’s not), what’s right and beautiful and just (and what’s not), and why.
+We all have ideas about what’s real (and what’s not), what’s true (and what’s not), what’s right and beautiful and just (and what’s not).
 Studying philosophy helps us get a handle on these deep, practical, and important questions.

 Philosophy helps us think clearly in a misleading world

 Every area of life gives rise to philosophical questions.
 Should we blame people for the harm they intend to cause or for the harm they actually cause?
+When is it our duty to disobey the law?
+When does a nation cease to be just?
 Can fiction convey deep truths?
+What is the nature of love?
 Are humans essentially irrational?
-What is the nature of love?
-When is it our duty to disobey the law?
-When does a nation cease to be just?
 Pursuing such questions with imagination and rigor, through diverse historical, cultural, and contemporary perspectives, is what we do, and what we teach students to do.
 Our aim is to enable students to develop, clarify, and critically assess their own answers to these and other questions.

 Philosophy helps establish a foundation from which we can read carefully and critically, reason effectively and systematically, articulate our thoughts lucidly, and reflect on major questions concerning the world we live in.
 Perhaps most importantly, we spend most of our lives being influenced (often unconsciously) by claims to authority, or swayed by our own default assumptions and biases.
 Philosophy gives us the tools to question these—to have reasonable skepticism of what we’re told, and better control over what we believe.